 High-quality synthetic grass lasts.
 And in a gym environment, you need it too.
 With high foot traffic and equipment use, you need a surface that won’t wear out any time soon.

-If you plan to install synthetic grass in your gym, be sure to tell your supplier about how you intend to use it.
+If you plan to install synthetic grass for gyms, be sure to tell your supplier about how you intend to use it.
 They can then advise on the type that will best suit your needs, as well as how to get the most out of it.

 You know that familiar sound of a heavy weight being dropped on the gym floor?
 Not only can this damage your flooring, but it can also be frightening for your other customers.
 They’re already putting stress on their bodies, and loud thumps aren’t a particularly welcome addition.